How to Become a Zoologists and Wildlife Biologists in Indiana

 Obtain Indiana licensure or certification

 Indiana may require specific licensing or professional certification for zoologists and wildlife biologistss.
-Requirements vary by state — contact the Indiana Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Indiana Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Indiana

-Indiana employs 130 zoologists and wildlife biologists.
-The highest concentrations are in Indianapolis-Carmel-Greenwood.
+Indiana employs 120 zoologists and wildlife biologists.

 Zoologists and Wildlife Biologists salary range in Indiana